Typhoon Bolaven (2012): South Korea

 The first area in South Korea impacted by Typhoon Bolaven was Jeju Island, a small island located off the southwestern coast of the nation.
 There, high winds from the storm downed power poles, broke street lamps, and damaged buildings.
 More than 70,000 households on the island lost power.
 On Jeollanam-do Wando, a wind gust of 186 km/h was recorded during the storm's passage.
 Across the country, approximately 1.9 million people lost power, though it was quickly restored to all but 34,000 within a day.
 In Seoul, strong winds damaged street lamps, church spires, and downed signs.
 Due to various storm-related incidents, hundreds of people had to be evacuated.
 Throughout the country, at least 19 people were killed by Typhoon Bolaven.
 Reports indicated that there was extensive property damage from the storm.
 Many buildings lost their roofs, several collapsed, and smaller structures were blown over.
 In Gwangju, a record 10,004 emergency calls were made in one day in relation to the storm, the majority of which were about fallen billboards.

 In Naju, the country's largest producer of pears, approximately 1,400 hectares (3,460 acres) of pear trees, or 60% of the total crop, was destroyed.
 Agriculture as a whole suffered significantly from the storm, with a total of 9,000 hectares (22,000 acres) of apple and pear plantations being destroyed.
 As a result, the price of produce across the nation jumped substantially.
-In Yesan alone, a town where more than 1,500 families relies on their apple orchards for a living, losses to the orchards reached ₩300 billion (US$264 million).
-The prices of spinach, cabbage, and lettuce rose by 124%, 72%, and 26% respectively in just one day.
+In Yesan alone, a town where more than 1,500 families rely on their apple orchards for a living, losses to the orchards reached ₩300 billion (US$264 million).
+The prices of spinach, cabbage, and lettuce rose by 124%, 72%, and 26%, respectively, in just one day.
 Total damage throughout the country, along with Typhoon Tembin, were calculated at ₩636.5 billion (US$567.2 million).
 More than 500 people were left homeless as a result of Bolaven, mostly in South Jeolla Province.
 Additionally, economic losses to airlines related to the typhoon reached ₩17 billion (US$15 million).
 Korean Air and Asiana Airlines suffered the greatest losses of the affected companies.

 About 2 km off the coast of Jeju Island, two Chinese vessels with a total of 33 people aboard, sank during the storm on August 28.
 According to local media, 18 of the crewmen were rescued or swam back to shore while 9 drowned and 6 others remained missing.
 Off the coast of South Gyeongsang Province, a 77,458 ton cargo ship ran aground during the storm and broke in half.
 Eighteen people were on board the vessel, though no one was injured during the incident.